Arley Munson Hare: Medical work during World War I

-Upon her return to the United States, Munson became the Associate Editor and Director of the Research Department at the "International Medical and Surgical Survey".
-She remained an active member of the American Medical Association, the NJ State Medical Society, the NY County Medical Society, Monmouth County Medical Society, the Daughters of the American Revolution, and the American Association of University Women.
+Upon her return to the United States, Munson became the associate editor and director of the Research Department at the International Medical and Surgical Survey.
+She remained an active member of the American Medical Association, the New Jersey State Medical Society, the New York County Medical Society, Monmouth County Medical Society, the Daughters of the American Revolution, and the American Association of University Women.

 Later life

 At the age of 52, Munson married James Alexander Hare on February 16, 1924.
 Hare was born in Scotland in 1874 and immigrated to the U.S. in 1874.
 He studied German at Harvard College and worked at Forstmann & Huffman Textile Company.
 He had one daughter, named Annie, from his previous marriage to Christine C. Odenweller of Massachusetts.
-The couple settled in Passaic, New Jersey, and never had any children of their own.
+The couple settled in Passaic, New Jersey, and had no children.

 Evidence suggests that Munson continued working in New York City until around 1941 when she died.
 She was buried in Groton, Connecticut.